Joe Barksdale: High school career

 Barksdale attended Cass Technical High School in Detroit, Michigan, where he was a two-way lineman for coach Thomas Wilcher.
 He recorded 73 tackles (17 for losses), 14 hurries, seven quarterback sacks, one interception and three forced fumbles as a senior, and received High School All-American honors by Parade and USA Today.
 He also participated in the U.S. Army All-American Bowl as a member of the East team.

 Considered a four-star recruit by Rivals.com, Barksdale was listed as the No. 6 defensive tackle prospect in the nation.
 He chose LSU over Michigan State, Notre Dame and Ohio State, becoming the first state of Michigan signee in LSU history.

 College career

 Barksdale graduated early from high school and enrolled at LSU in January 2007.
 Although recruited as a defensive tackle, he was switched to the offensive side of the ball during fall camp.
 As a true freshman in 2007 he played 14 games as a backup to Carnell Stewart at right tackle.

 Following Stewart's graduation, Barksdale took over as right tackle and started all 13 games for the Tigers.
 He helped anchor an offensive line that paved the way for an LSU rushing attack that ranked No. 4 in the SEC with 166.7 yards per game.
 Barksdale and left tackle Ciron Black were regarded as "the best duo of tackles in SEC."

-American Football career
+American football career

 Oakland Raiders

-Barksdale was selected with the 92nd pick in the 2011 NFL Draft by the Oakland Raiders.
+Barksdale was selected in the third round with the 92nd overall pick in the 2011 NFL draft by the Oakland Raiders.
 He was released on September 26, 2012.